 - you can pay either monthly or quarterly, weekly or fortnightly.

-- The calculated amount will be debited to your bank account on a Wednesday night for weekly and fortnightly payments, the 20th of each month or the nearest working day following the 20th for monthly payments and on the instalment due date for quarterly instalments.
+- The calculated amount will be debited to your bank account on a Wednesday for weekly and fortnightly payments, the 20th of each month or the nearest working day following the 20th for monthly payments and on the instalment due date for quarterly instalments.

 - You will receive a rates notice for each instalment.